 The Software Vendor Understands the Difference Between Installation & Implementation

-In terms of implementation, there’s a massive difference between a CLM software vendor that merely checks the boxes and a vendor that poses the right questions, engages in thoughtful conversations, and ensures clients understand their platform use cases.
+In terms of implementation, there’s a massive difference between a CLM software vendor that merely checks the boxes and a vendor that poses the right questions, engages in thoughtful conversations, and ensures customers understand their platform use cases.
 The latter is what you should be looking for in a vendor: An organization that not only has significant experience installing their own platform, but understands implementations and professional services as a whole.

 The beginning of implementation is also the ideal time to ask your vendor if you’re doing things the right way.
 Is your approval process ineffective?
 Ask your vendor what improvements you can make to shorten your approval cycles.
 Are you overengineering your contract management processes?
 The right vendor will not just install the software and leave you to your own devices — they’ll help you think through your existing method and simplify.